akoskm/akoskm.github.io/_posts/2020-04-28-apollo-client-react-typescript-example.md

 The `@apollo/client` package contains the state management/caching and error handling while `grahpql` parses the GraphQL queries.

-Now that we have these packages installed we'll create the building blocks that are necessary to communicate with the GraphQL endpoint.
+Now that we have these packages installed we’ll create the building blocks that are necessary to communicate with the GraphQL endpoint.

 # Data fetching with Apollo Client